Bradley MacIntosh

 At A Glance

 Our primary desire is to utilize non-invasive brain imaging techniques to study chronic diseases through a vascular lens with the goal of identifying new therapies.
-Additionally, our focus entails using artificial intelligence and deep machine learning to guide neurosurgical applications for stroke treatment.
-In summary, the novel use of existing tools and the development of new techniques aim to improve our current understanding of brain health, treatment, and recovery.
+Our focus is on computational methods, exploiting artificial intelligence deep machine learning, to automate and characterize brain diseases.
+In summary, the novel use of existing tools and the development of new techniques aim to improve our current understanding of brain health, resilience, treatment, and recovery.

 Short Bio

-Bradley MacIntosh is a Senior Scientist within the Hurvitz Brain Sciences program & Physical Sciences platform at Sunnybrook Research Institute and a core member of the Heart and Stroke Foundation Canadian Partnership for Stroke Recovery.
-He is appointed as a Senior Scientist within the Computational Radiology & Artificial Intelligence group at Oslo University Hospital in Norway.
-Brad holds an academic post as an Associate Professor in the Department of Medical Biophysics at the University of Toronto, which is also where he completed his PhD in 2006.
-His MSc was at the Robarts Research Institute at Western University, supervised by Ravi Menon.
-After completing his postdoctoral fellowship at the University of Oxford’s Centre for Functional Magnetic Resonance Imaging of the Brain (FMRIB), under the supervision of Professor Peter Jezzard, Brad returned to Toronto to work at Sunnybrook Research Institute.
+Bradley MacIntosh is a Senior Scientist within the Hurvitz Brain Sciences program & Physical Sciences platform at Sunnybrook Research Institute.
+MacIntosh is a member of the Sandra E. Black Centre for Brain Resilience and Recovery and was a member of the Heart and Stroke Foundation Canadian Partnership for Stroke Recovery.
+MacIntosh is a Professor in the Department of Medical Biophysics at the University of Toronto, which is also where he completed his PhD in 2006 (supervision by Simon Graham).
+MacIntosh did a MSc at the Robarts Research Institute at Western University (supervision by Ravi Menon), and a postdoctoral fellowship at the University of Oxford’s Centre for Functional Magnetic Resonance Imaging of the Brain (FMRIB; supervision by Peter Jezzard).
+Over the last decade, the lab has worked collaboratively to create diverse external research teams, including ongoing work with CAMH in Toronto and the Computational Radiology & Artificial Intelligence unit in Oslo, Norway.

 Research Synopsis